MinaProtocol/mina/lib/snarky/README.md

 ```
 and answering yes to the prompts.

-The best place to get started learning how to use the library is the [tutorial](bin/tutorial.ml),
+The best place to get started learning how to use the library are the annotated examples.
-which shows a complete sample usage, heavily annotated.
+- [Election](examples/election/election_main.ml): shows how to use Snarky to verify an election was run honestly.
+- [Merkle update](examples/merkle_update/merkle_update.ml): a simple example updating a Merkle tree.

 ## Design